The Harmful Feature Becomes the Safety Signal

 The Paper Frame

-The source is Yanchen Yin, Dongqi Han, and Linghui Li's Robust Harmful Features Under Jailbreak Attacks: Mechanistic Evidence from Attention Head Specialization in Large Language Models, arXiv:2606.28153v1 [cs.CR], submitted June 26, 2026.
-The arXiv record lists the paper as accepted at ICML 2026 as an oral presentation; the PDF lists Beijing University of Posts and Telecommunications affiliation.
+The source is Yanchen Yin, Dongqi Han, and Linghui Li's Robust Harmful Features Under Jailbreak Attacks: Mechanistic Evidence from Attention Head Specialization in Large Language Models, arXiv:2606.28153 [cs.CR; cs.AI].
+The arXiv record lists version 1 as submitted on June 26, 2026 and the current version as v2, last revised on June 29, 2026.
+The arXiv comments list 33 pages, 19 figures, and acceptance at ICML 2026 as an oral presentation.

 The paper asks what happens inside a model when a jailbreak attack succeeds.
 Its answer is not that attacks erase all safety information.
 The authors report evidence that attacks selectively suppress some attention heads while other safety-relevant activations persist.
 They call that persistence "Robust Harmful Features."